mtth-bfft/ntsec/README.md

 Operations on processes:
-   --open-token                  select the process' primary token --steal-token <cmd>           steal the process' primary token by executing the given command as a reparented process
+   --open-token                  select the process' primary token --steal-token <cmd>           steal the process' primary token by executing the given command as a reparented process --list-handles                list all open handles with their target and access rights

 Operations on threads:
    --open-token                  select the thread' impersonation token, if any